LearnersGuild/guide/GLOSSARY.md

 Stakeholders include all members in addition to affinity organizations, investors, board, customers, and anyone else interacting with—or impacted by—Learners Guild.

 # Support staff
 Support staff are guild members who work for Learners Guild but have a variable and/or short term commitment.

-# Transparent
-Transparent information is information visible and accessible to all partners at Learners Guild, but is not shared with the outside world (including non-partner members).
-Contrast with open and private.